tranceyos2419/merukari-sold-counetr/Note.md

 - Do we need && itemUpdatedDate <= new Date() ?
 - Is this using the proxy correctly?
 Because I don't see any successful requests on scrape.do dashboard
 - Did you test this app with a large dataset like more than 300 data?
-- How can I launch a window when it's scrapping data from each URL?

 ### Future work